Thérèse Murphy

 Thérèse welcomes expressions of interest from prospective PhD students who want to conduct original work on: (1) health and human rights; or (2) science, technology and human rights.
 She is also keen to hear from those who want to work on other topics within the human rights field, or on health law and ethics.

 Thérèse has particular expertise as a mentor to postdoctoral research fellows.
-As part of the Health & Human Rights Unit, which she established at Queen's Belfast, she has mentored early-career researchers funded by the Leverhulme Trust, the UK's Economic and Social Research Council, and the European Commission's Marie Sklodowska-Curie scheme.
+As part of the Health & Human Rights Unit, which she established at Queen's Belfast, she has mentored early-career researchers funded by the Leverhulme Trust, the UK's Economic & Social Research Council, and the European Commission's Marie Sklodowska-Curie scheme.

 Teaching